Kindred Heart, You're Not Cold

 Her cheeks pinked and she ducked her head in his shoulder.
 "I didn't mean it!
 This was history!
 But we were reminiscing and boys will be boys and it's Lorcan's fault he ever let anything slip."

 "Hey!"
 She lifted her head up and glared at him.
 "I'm not saying life's easy and should always be that way!"
-Lucy looked like she struggled to say something.
+Lucy looked as though she struggled to say something.
 "I just… Argh!
 I just wish life and love were easy!"
 She waited a while before asking, "Was it ever easy?
 With Victoire or Dominique?"

 Draco let out a long and slow breath.
 This, he had not really wanted to reach.
 He'd dated either sister about a year ago, two small flings one right after the other…though, as he pondered it, he found he was their small fling… "It'd only seemed that way."